 The term waiqi 外戚 refers to the relatives of one's wife or mother.
 In the perspective of historiography, waiqi were the kinsmen of an imperial consort.
 Throughout history, but particularly during the Han 漢 (206 BCE-220 CE) and Tang 唐 (618-907) periods, kinsmen of empresses had great influence on political issues, had the power to issue edicts in place of the emperor, and even regulated the imperial succession.
 It was common that kinsmen of empresses were granted high positions in the central government or even the military.
-In the early centuries of the imperial period, empresses were often seen as "battering rams" of their families to gain political influence.
+In the early centuries of the imperial period, empresses were often seen as a "Trojan horse" (Fitzgerald 1956: 113) of their families to gain political influence.

 The universal history Shiji 史記 created a bibliographic chapter for the waiqi ministers Dou Ying 竇嬰 (d.
 131 BCE) and Tian Fen 田蚡 (d.
 131 BCE), ch.
-107 Wu Qi[hou] Wu Anhou liezhuan 魏其武安侯列傳.
+107 Wei Qi[hou] Wu Anhou liezhuan 魏其武安侯列傳.
 The former was a nephew of Emperor Wen's 漢文帝 (r.
 180-157 BCE) consort Empress Dou 竇太后, the latter a brother-in-law of Emperor Jing 漢景帝 (r.
 157-141 BCE).
-The same book also includes a separate collective biography of eminent persons (49 Waiqi shijia 外戚世家), which presents the biographies of empresses and their relatives.
-The official dynastic history Hanshu 漢書 also includes a chapter on kinsmen of empresses (97-98 Waiqi zhuan 外戚傳).
+The same book also includes a separate collective biography-of-eminent-persons (49 Waiqi shijia 外戚世家), which narrates the stories of empresses and their relatives.
+The official dynastic history Hanshu 漢書 also includes a chapter on kinsmen of empresses (97 Waiqi zhuan 外戚傳).
 Similar chapters on kinsmen of empresses and consorts are found in the history books Jinshu 晉書 (ch.
 93), Weishu 魏書 (ch.
 83), Beiqishu 北齊書 (ch.
 48), Beishi 北史 (ch.
 80), Suishu 隋書 (ch.
 79), Jiu Tangshu 舊唐書 (ch.
 183), Xin Tangshu 新唐書 (ch.
 206), Songshi 宋史 (ch.
 463-465), Jinshi 金史 (ch.
 120 Shiji liezhuan 世戚列傳), and Mingshi 明史 (ch.
 300).
-While the biographies of consorts are found in the same chapters, the Houhanshu 後漢書 was the first dynastic history where the biographies of empresses and consorts were assembled separately.

 The earliest example of interference by kinsmen of an empress in imperial times is the case of Empress Dowager Lü 呂太后 (d.
 180 BCE).
 After the premature death of her son, Emperor Hui 漢惠帝 (r.
-195-188), she became female regent (linchao tingzheng 臨朝聽政) of two young child emperors in succession.
+195-188), she became a female regent (linchao tingzheng 臨朝聽政) of two young child emperors in succession.
 At the same time she ennobled some kinsmen of her as marquesses (hou 侯), later as kings or princes (wang 王).
 When the Empress Dowager died, her nephews were killed on the pretext of high treason.
-There seemed to have been the rule in early imperial China that an empress dowager reigning for her son was allowed to issue case-related orders (ling 令), but not to promulgate general edicts (zhi 制).
+There seemed to have been the rule in early imperial China that an empress dowager reigning for her son was allowed to issue case-related edicts (zhao 詔), but not to promulgate general decrees (zhi 制) (Hanshu 3: 95; Dubs 1938: 192).
 The promulgation of issuing edicts by a reigning empress dowager (linchao chengzhi 臨朝稱制) or her brothers was therefore an illegal interference into political matters (shanquan zhuanzheng 擅權專政).

 Even if the relatives of the many consorts of Emperor Wu 漢武帝 (r.
 141-87 BCE) did not get a grip on politics, quite a few of them held high positions, like Huo Guang 霍光 (d.
 68 BCE), who was General-in-chief serving as Commander-in-chief (da sima da jiangjun 大司馬大將軍), or the competent generals Li Guang 李廣 (d.
 119 BCE), Li Ling 李陵 (d.
 74 BCE), Li Guangli 李廣利 (d.
 88 BCE, brother of Lady Li 李夫人), Wei Qing 衛青 (d.
 105 BCE, brother of Empress Wei Zifu 衛子夫) and Huo Qubing 霍去病 (d.
 117 BCE, nephew of Wei Zifu and brother of Huo Guang).

 One might say that the Former Han dynasty was ended by the custom of giving high responsibilities into the hands of relatives of empresses.
 The father of Wang Zhaojun 王政君 (71 BCE-13 CE, Empress Yuan 漢元后), consort of Emperor Yuan 漢元帝 (r.
 49-33 BCE), Wang Jing 王禁 (99-42 BCE), was clerk for the Chamberlain for Law Enforcement (ting weishi 廷尉史).
 When Zhaojun's son was enthroned as Emperor Cheng 漢成帝 (r.
 33-7 BCE), her brother Wang Feng 王鳳 (d.
 22 BCE) was appointed General-in-chief serving as commander-in-chief, a title that was in 1 BCE conferred upon her nephew Wang Mang 王莽 (45 BCE-23 CE).
-Wang Mang now ruthlessly arrested his opponents of the Ding 丁 (consort of Emperor Ping 漢平帝, r.
-1 BCE-5 CE) and Fu 傅 (consort of Emperor Ai 漢哀帝, r.
-7-1 BCE) families, and forced them to commit suicide or had them executed.
+Wang Mang now ruthlessly arrested his opponents of the Ding 丁 (tied to Lady Ding 丁姬, viz.
+Empress Gong 恭皇后, the mother of Emperor Ai 漢哀帝, r.
+7-1 BCE) and Fu 傅 (tied to Lady Fu 傅昭儀, concubine of Emperor Yuan, and her granddaughter Empress Fu 傅皇后, consort of Emperor Ai) families, and forced them to commit suicide or had them executed.
 In 1 CE he was appointed Grand Mentor to the Emperor (taifu 太傅, see Three Dukes), was ennobled as Duke of Anhan 安漢公 and bestowed the honorific title of Steward-Regulator of the State (zaiheng 宰衡).
 When Emperor Ping died, Wang Mang enthroned a two-years old child, Ruzi Ying 孺子嬰 (r.
 6-8 CE) as the new ruler, but two years later discharged the child emperor and adopted the title of emperor himself, founding the short-lived Xin dynasty 新 (8-23 CE).

 Another example for the overthrow of a dynasty by kinsmen of empresses is Yang Jian 楊堅 (541-604), who was brother-in-law of Emperor Xuan 北周宣帝 (r.
 578-579) of the Northern Zhou 北周 (557-581), and acted as Counsellor-in-chief and regent of the child emperor Jing 北周靜帝 (r.
 579-581), but then decided to found his own dynasty, the Sui 隋 (581-618).

 Many relatives of empresses were ennobled and given the title of marquis (hou 侯).
 In official documents, this type of title is called waiqi enze hou 外戚恩澤侯 "marquis by grace because of kinship".
 In the early Eastern Han period 東漢 (25-220 CE), there were as much as 45 persons bearing this title (Zhang 1990, Lü 1994).
-The Hanshu includes a table listing of such persons ennobled during the Former Han period 前漢 (206 BCE-8 CE - ch.
+The Hanshu includes a tabloid listing of such persons ennobled during the Former Han period 前漢 (206 BCE-8 CE; ch.
 18 Waiqi enze hou biao 外戚恩澤侯表).

 The accession of Emperor Shun 漢順帝 (r.
 125-144) was managed by a group of court eunuchs led by Sun Cheng 孫程 (d.
 132), who killed Yan Xian and enthroned the young Prince of Jiyin 濟陰.
 All of them were rewarded by titles of nobility.
 Yet at the same time, Emperor Shun promoted his uncles Liang Shang 梁商 (d.
 141) and Liang Ji 梁翼 (d.
 159) to high military positions.
 Liang Ji and his sister, Empress Dowager Liang 梁太后 (116-150), engineered the enthronement in succession of the child emperors Chong 漢沖帝 (r.
 144-145 CE), Zhi 漢質帝 (r.
 145-146 CE), and Huan 漢桓帝 (r.
 146－167).
 For more than 20 years, Liang Ji was regent for several emperors.
 He made his relatives boundlessly rich and powerful.
 On the very day of his sister's death in 159 CE, he ennobled five persons as marquesses.